 - Has been used to treat over 20,000 patients in more than 200 centers worldwide.

 Seventy percent of patients treated with cryoablation were free from symptomatic A-Fib at one year, compared with just over seven percent of patients who were treated with drug therapy only.
 Arctic Front is considered a safe and effective medical device for treating PAF because it has a low risk of complications.
 Due to its balloon shape, an advantage of cryoablation is the ability of the physician to create a continuous line of scar tissue all the way around the pulmonary vein with just a few applications.
 With other "point-to-point" catheter systems, repeated applications are made to create many small lesions in an attempt to form a continuous line of scar tissue.

-Northside Hospital is the "first" hospital on the west coast of Florida and the fourth hospital in the state to begin utilizing the Watchman Left Atrial Appendage Closure Implant for patients with non-valvular Atrial Fibrillation (AFib) who are currently on warfarin (Coumadin).
-Learn More»
+Northside Hospital is the "first" hospital on the west coast of Florida and the fourth hospital in the state to begin performing the Left Atrial Appendage Occlusion procedure for patients with non-valvular Atrial Fibrillation (AFib) who are currently on warfarin (Coumadin).
+Learn more about LAAO.